lanceman2/Quickstream_dev/README.md

 same process, or modules may be run together in a single thread.
 The way processes and threads are distributed across the filter modules in the running flow stream is not necessarily constrained in any way.
-The stream can be any general directed graph without cycles.
+The stream can be any general directed graph without (or with) cycles.

 It's faster because the data flowing between the modules is passed through shared memory and not a kernel buffer, as in UNIX file streams.
 In a UNIX